AxelRuizz/AxelRuizz/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 - I'm currently studying computer systems engineering at National Technological Institute of Mexico.
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+- I'm currently learning python and assembler.
 - In my free time,  I like to improve my skills and play sports.
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
 I'll try to respond as soon as I can.\